janekfleper/typst-fancy-units/src/unit.typ

   format-unit(c, tree, config)
 }

+// Format units with the fraction mode
+//
+// - tree (dictionary): The fully interpreted content tree
+// - config (dictionary): The configuration for the formatting
+// -> (content)
+//
+// Unless a unit or multiple units are protected by brackets,
+// the fractions in different levels can be nested.
+If there
+// are multiple ungrouped units with negative indices, they
+// will be put in individual fractions that are then joined
+// by the `config.unit-separator`.
 #let format-unit-fraction(tree, config) = {
   // handle negative global exponents...
   // ...and handle "text-only" trees without exponents or with positive exponents